-Assembling, Amplifying, and Ascending: Recent Trends Among Women in Congress, 1977-2006
+Assembling, Amplifying, and Ascending: Recent Trends Among Women in Congress, 1977-2017

-A defining moment of change was the general election of 1992 dubbed the “Year of the Woman.”
-The arrival of 28 new women in Congress resulted from the confluence of historic circumstances that have not recurred since.
+A pivotal moment was the general election of 1992, dubbed the “Year of the Woman.”
+The arrival of 27 new women in Congress resulted from the confluence of historic circumstances that has not recurred since.
 Yet, the doubling of the number of women in Congress virtually overnight had far-reaching effects on the way women were perceived in the institution.
-Elected to the House in 1992, Lynn Schenk of San Diego, aptly summarized the changes.
-“After years in the trenches, more women are finally moving up to the front lines.”3
+As one of the group of newcomers, Lynn Schenk of San Diego aptly summarized the changes.
+“After years in the trenches,” Schenk observed, “more women are finally moving up to the front lines.”3

-1Barry M. Horstman, “Women Poised to Make Big Political Gains,” 24 August 1992.
-Los Angeles Times.
+3Barry M. Horstman, “Women Poised to Make Big Political Gains,” 24 August 1992.
+Los Angeles Times: n.p.